That’s my first Pinto up there. No, this one never had a V8 – but read on!

 I didn’t have any structural problems, but it would probably be only a matter of time.
 Sub-frame connectors are a good idea.
 Again, “if you don’t break traction, you’ll break something else.”

 10:1 compression is pretty high.
 The cam was big enough to bleed off some cylinder pressure, but on the highway the car would detonate constantly.
 It took some messing around to get the perfect blend of idle speed and initial timing so that the car could idle in gear without stalling (a higher stall speed converter would fix the creep at idle), yet cruise without detonating (re-curve the distributor).
 I disconnected the vacuum advance, as at cruise, the advance was too much.
 I also got about 5mpg.

 The V8 Pinto is a cheap thrill.
 It’s fun.
 It’s a challenge.
 It hauls.
 It’s not something I would drive every day, but it’s a hoot to drive.
 I’d probably build another one, but my preference would be for 71-73, as they are the lightest, simplest of the Pintos.
 And probably another wagon because they just look cool (and unsuspecting).

 Footnote: (?)
 Before you add yourself to the vast number who email me to criticize me about this statement, please understand that I am NOT saying the 351 cannot fit in the Pinto.
 It can.
-Krikey, a 460 can fit, given enough time and effort.
+Crikey, a 460 can fit, given enough time and effort.
 It just wasn’t worth it for me at the time.
-If you feel SO compelled to criticize, here’s a hint: I really don’t care.
-Isn’t there something better you could be doing with your time?
+If you feel SO compelled to criticize, please understand that I don’t care.
+Surely there is something better you could be doing with your time?